REZAULKARIM2024/meridian-test-automation/README.md

-A complete healthcare demo application — React frontend, Express/MySQL backend — paired with a from-scratch Playwright automation suite covering signup/login, telehealth booking, pharmacy checkout, and clinical trial matching.
-Built end-to-end as a QA automation portfolio piece: not just tests bolted onto someone else's app, but the app, the database schema, the API, and the test suite all built and debugged together, including a real production bug (a server crash under error conditions) and a genuine CI-only Playwright/DOM race condition, both found and fixed along the way.
+A complete healthcare demo application — React frontend, Express/MySQL backend — paired with a from-scratch Playwright automation suite covering signup/login, telehealth booking, pharmacy checkout, clinical trial matching, direct API/security testing, and app-lifecycle behavior.
+Built end-to-end as a QA automation portfolio piece: not just tests bolted onto someone else's app, but the app, the database schema, the API, and the test suite all built and debugged together, including a real production bug (a server crash under error conditions), a genuine CI-only Playwright/DOM race condition, and a real UX gap in how the app handles browser navigation — all found and fixed or documented along the way.

 ![React](https://img.shields.io/badge/Frontend-React%20%2B%20Vite-61DAFB?logo=react&logoColor=white)
 ![Tailwind](https://img.shields.io/badge/Styling-Tailwind%20CSS-38BDF8?logo=tailwindcss&logoColor=white)